Balm Bench

 For the Science Hippies

-Sweet orange essential oil is made up mostly of volatile aromatic compounds, with limonene doing most of the heavy lifting.
-That is why it reads as bright, juicy, and fast on the nose, and why high heat can thin out the opening and drive off some of the character before the batch even cools.
+Sweet orange essential oil is made up mostly of volatile aromatic compounds, with limonene carrying most of the bright peel character.
+That is why it smells bright, juicy, and quick on the nose, and why high heat can thin out the opening and drive off some of the character before the batch even cools.

-Unlike carrier oils and butters, this is not a triglyceride ingredient, so it does not contribute fatty acids, crystallization behavior, or structural payoff.
+Unlike carrier oils and butters, this is not a triglyceride ingredient, so it does not contribute fatty acids, crystallization behavior, or firmness.
 Its main bench issue is oxidation: air, heat, and light can push the scent from fresh peel into a flatter, duller, more terpene-heavy profile over time.